 MTG Eagle™ Board’s Features

-The MTG Eagle™ Board has many features that can help male catheter-users who live with poor hand dexterity, whether due to a spinal cord injury or another condition like transverse myelitis or spina bifida.
+The MTG Eagle™ Board has many features that can help male catheter-users who live with poor hand dexterity.

 The MTG Eagle™ Board’s unique features include:

-The adjustable wings on the bottom of the Eagle Board allow it to rest comfortably between your thighs at just the right angle so your urine will flow easily into your closed system catheter bag.
+The adjustable wings on the bottom of the board allow it to rest comfortably between your thighs.
+It’s positioned at just the right angle so your urine will flow easily into your closed system catheter bag.

-The adjustable pants hook holds your pants down for you, which frees your hands and makes catheterizing much easier.
+The adjustable hook holds your pants down for you, which frees your hands.
+This makes catheterizing yourself much easier.

-There are two thumb or finger holes near the top of the Eagle Board that allow you to easily maneuver it between your legs or pick it up with minimal effort.
+There are two thumb or finger holes near the top of the board so you can easily maneuver it.
+You can also pick it up with minimal effort even with limited dexterity.

 The housing clip works to lock the catheter down to the Eagle Board securely, leaving your hands free.